NoroffFEU/development-platforms/Firebase-Case-Study.md

 ## Bundling

-Before you start, you will need to install and setup a bundler to bundle your application specific code with your imported library code.
+Before you start, you will need to install and set up a bundler to bundle your application-specific code with your imported library code.

 - Libraries like React or Svelte would have their own bundler.